taublast/taublast.github.io/_posts/2025-09-03-FiltersCamera.md

 <img src="../assets/img/car.jpg" width="350" alt="Sin City Shader"
 style="margin-top: 16px;" />

-*Batman Sin Cityhader, enhancing all red tones and making everything elase ink black and white.*
+*Sin City shader, enhancing all red tones and making everything else ink black and white, creating a specific mood.*

 If you dig inside included shaders code you would see a base for combining reusable functions across different shaders.
 For example few of them apply a zoom lens effect: in theory our app could apply them to every shader, we could let users select a lens to be applied on top of any of color effects.